 The Watchdog timer property in the command group determines which conditions need to be met in order to conclude the action as successful.
-In addition, the Watchdog timer property determines how long the command input remains active in order to possibly send a deactivation (Cancel) to the PLC, to update the status bits of the response variable and to guarantee forwarding in the auto/remote command.
+In addition, the Watchdog timer property determines how long the command processing remains active in order to possibly send a deactivation (Cancel) to the PLC, to update the status bits of the response variable and to guarantee forwarding via the auto/remote command.

-- None - without Select Before Operate: Direct command to the controller ("fire & forget") sends the command to the controller and does not wait for a response. - with Select Before Operate: There is a wait in the background until the COT process has been completed in full.
-No TIMEOUT status bit is set, even if a Timeout has expired. - Via cause of transmission only (COT) The action has been successfully completed after a complete COT process - if COT actterm(10) has been received. - ► Only via response variable (RV)
+- ▶ None - without Select Before Operate:

+Direct command to the controller ("fire & forget") - sends the command to the controller and does not wait for a response.

+• with Select Before Operate:

+There is a wait in the background until the COT process has been completed in full.
+No TIMEOUT status bit is set, even if a Timeout has expired.

-The action has been successfully completed if the value of the response variable corresponds to the response status/switching direction in the action. - with Select Before Operate: There is a wait in the background until the complete COT process has been completed.
-Even if a Timeout has expired, no TIMEOUT status bit is set. - ▶ Via RV and COT The action is successfully completed if both of the above-described conditions have been met.
+- Via cause of transmission only (COT) The action has been successfully completed after a complete COT process (COT_actterm(10) has been received). - Only via response variable (RV) The action has been successfully completed if the value of the response variable corresponds to the response status/switching direction in the action. - with Select Before Operate:

+There is a wait in the background until the complete COT process has been completed.
+Even if a Timeout has expired, no TIMEOUT status bit is set.

+▶ Via RV and COT

+The action is successfully completed if both of the above-described conditions have been met.

-Note: You can find further details in the runtime monitoring (on page 151) chapter.
+Note: You can find further details in the runtime monitoring (on page 184) chapter.